 This version was last updated on May 19, 2020, and historic versions can be obtained by contacting us.

 If you wish to make a complaint about our collection or use of your personal data, please Contact Us in the first instance so that we may seek to resolve your complaint.

 For information that is subject to the GDPR, you have the right to lodge a complaint with the Information Commissioner’s Office (ICO) or the appropriate Data Protection Regulator in your jurisdiction.
 Please visit the ICO website (or the website of the appropriate Data Protection Regulator in your jurisdiction) if you wish to lodge a complaint with the Data Protection Regulator.

-Within the United States: 800 High Street, Chestertown, Maryland 21620 USA
+Within the United States: 1 Dixon Square, Chestertown, Maryland 21620 USA

 Outside the United States: 350 Leach Place, Walton Summit Centre, Bamber Bridge, Preston PR5 8A, Lancashire, England, UK

 SUPPLEMENTAL CCPA PRIVACY NOTICE FOR CALIFORNIA RESIDENTS